Jessicavazm/JessicaVaz_T3A1/README.md

     let obj = { toString: () => "Hello" };
     let result = "Message: " + obj;  // Result will be "Message: Hello"

-    - Example of a default coercion in obj:
+Example of a default coercion in obj:

     let obj = {};
     let result = obj + "";  // "[object Object]" (default string representation)

-#### Example of implicit type coercion in Special Objects(built-in objects):
+### Example of implicit type coercion in Special Objects(built-in objects):

-    - Arrays: JS will coerce array elements into a string using the toString() method.
+Arrays: JS will coerce array elements into a string using the toString() method.

     let arr = [1, 2, 3];
     let result = arr + "";  // "1,2,3" (array is coerced to a string)

-    - Dates: JS will coerce date object into a string, usually in a date format.
+Dates: JS will coerce date object into a string, usually in a date format.

     let date = new Date();
     let result = date + "";  // "Fri Nov 09 2024 12:34:56 GMT-0500 (Eastern Standard Time)"

-    - Function Object: JS returns the string representation of the function's source code.
+Function Object: JS returns the string representation of the function's source code.

     function greet() {
         return "Hello";
     }
     console.log(greet + "");  // "function greet() { return 'Hello'; }"

+### Custom coercion
-    - RegExp coercion: JS first call the toString() method to coerce regular expression into string.
+RegExp coercion: JS first call the toString() method to coerce regular expression into string.

     let regex = /abc/;
     console.log(regex.toString());  // "/abc/"

-    - Map and Set objects: JS doesn't convert map and set objects automatically into a string, the method JSON.stringify() needs to be call first in order to perform the coercion.
+Map and Set objects: JS doesn't convert map and set objects automatically into a string, the method JSON.stringify() needs to be call first in order to perform the coercion.

     let set = new Set([1, 2, 3]);
     console.log(JSON.stringify([...set]));  // Outputs "[1,2,3]"